 You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-In Science this week: global transcriptome analysis of inflammatory bowel disease, and more.
+In Science this week: atlas of affected cell populations in idiopathic pulmonary fibrosis, and more.